Military deception: Battle of Lundy's Lane

-In a third incident, British soldier Shadrach Byfield reported that an individual in a company of hidden Americans impersonated a British officer and told the British troops opposing them to form up and stand tall in preparation for inspection.
-The British troops believed a superior officer was addressing them and stood, enabling the Americans to fire a volley, after which they escaped retaliation by scattering in the dark.
+In a third incident, Shadrack Byfield, a soldier in the 41st Regiment of Foot, reported that an individual in a company of hidden Americans impersonated a British officer and told the 41st to form up and stand tall in preparation for inspection.
+Byfield's troops believed a superior officer was addressing them and stood up, enabling the American company to fire a volley at them before scattering in the dark.

 Battle of Conjocta Creek

 In August 1814, American Major Lodowick Morgan of the Regiment of Riflemen, who was based in Buffalo, New York, correctly deduced that the British were going to attack Buffalo from Canada by crossing the bridge at Conjocta Creek (also called Scajaquada).
 Morgan and 240 riflemen marched to the point where the road from Black Rock crossed the Conjocta.
 They sabotaged the bridge by pulling up a number of planks, then built breastworks at the south side.
 Afterwards, they continued on to Black Rock.
 Once at Black Rock, Morgan's troops marched back the way they came while playing music and making as much noise as possible to gain the attention of the British and make them believe the Americans were headed to Buffalo.

 Once out of sight, Morgan and his men marched secretly through the woods to occupy the breastworks they had constructed on the south bank of the creek.
-The unsuspecting British arrived at the bridge and discovered the sabotage.
+The British arrived at the bridge and discovered the sabotage.
 While they halted to consider their options, Morgan began the Battle of Conjocta Creek by blowing a whistle to signal his soldiers, who fired a devastating volley.
 The British sought cover on the north bank and fired back, but the American troops remained protected behind their breastworks.
 The British attempted an assault on the breastworks, which the Americans repulsed.
-The British then attempted a flanking maneuver, which the Americans also repulsed.
+The British then attempted a flanking maneuver, which was also repulsed.
 Unable to proceed past the Conjocta, the British retreated back to Canada.
 The Americans lost two killed and eight wounded, while the British sustained twelve killed and twenty-one wounded.